dimdenGD/OldTwitter/README.md

 ![Search](https://lune.dimden.dev/575b9d30f1.png)

 ## Features
 - Almost all of Twitter functionality is implemented
 - Both reverse chronological and algorithmical timelines support.
 And exclusive: Reverse chronological timeline with friends likes and follows (basically mix of both chrono and algo timelines)
 - Custom profile link colors supported
 - You can change custom profile link color and it'll appear for other extension users (priority: oldtwitter color db -> twitter color db -> default color)
 - Ability to enable/disable Twemoji, disable stars (favorites) back to likes (hearts), change default link color and font
 - Ability to show custom user link colors in timeline
+- Removes all analytics and tracking from Twitter
 - Translate tweets without having to open them
 - History for tweets you clicked on
 - Set users to autotranslate their tweets
 - Dark mode support
 - Removes all ads
 - Easy download of videos and GIFs
 - Lot of hotkeys
 - Custom CSS support

 ## Manual installation
 - Go to [Releases page](https://github.com/dimdenGD/OldTwitter/releases/)